-3.7.1.
-Errors or uncertainties related to Clocks
+2.7.1.
+Errors or Uncertainties Related to Clocks

-The uncertainty in a measurement of one-way delay is related, in part, to uncertainties in the clocks of the Src and Dst hosts.
-In the following, we refer to the clock used to measure when the packet was sent from Src as the source clock, we refer to the clock used to measure when the packet was received by Dst as the destination clock, we refer to the observed time when the packet was sent by the source clock as Tsource, and the observed time when the packet was received by the destination clock as Tdest.
+The uncertainty in a measurement of round-trip delay is related, in part, to uncertainty in the clock of the Src host.
+In the following, we refer to the clock used to measure when the packet was sent from Src as the source clock, and we refer to the observed time when the packet was sent by the source as Tinitial, and the observed time when the packet was received by the source as Tfinal.
 Alluding to the notions of synchronization, accuracy, resolution, and skew mentioned in the Introduction, we note the following: